SharePoint/sp-dev-docs/docs/solution-guidance/event-receiver-and-list-event-receiver-sharepoint-add-in.md

 Server Side Object Model code and deployed via Solutions.
 In this scenario, the event receiver code runs on the SharePoint server.

 In an SharePoint Add-in model scenario, event receivers are created outside of SharePoint inside a web service and registered with SharePoint.
-These are called as *Remote Event Recivers (RER)*.
+These are called as *Remote Event Receivers (RER)*.
 In this scenario, the event receiver code runs on the web server where the web service is hosted.

 >**Important**
 >As of January 2017 SharePoint Online does support list webhooks which you can use instead of "-ed" remote event receivers.
 Checkout [Overview of SharePoint webhooks](https://dev.office.com/sharepoint/docs/apis/webhooks/overview-sharepoint-webhooks) to learn more about webhooks.
 Also note that several webhook samples are available from the [sp-dev-samples](https://github.com/SharePoint/sp-dev-samples/tree/master/Samples) GitHub repository.